1. Mold

 When dirt and grass grow directly up against your home's side, rain splashes dirt on it.
 Dirt contains mold spores and goes up the side of the house.
 Pine and cedar mulch, in particular, are best to use if you have mold concerns and still want to use a natural mulch product.
 If you don't care about using a natural product, rubber mulch is a better alternative because it's inorganic and discourages mold growth.

-Removing and Cleaning Up Existing Outdoor Black Mold
+How To Remove & Clean Up Existing Outdoor Black Mold

-Safety Precautions for Removing Outdoor Black Mold
+Take Safety Precautions For Removing Outdoor Black Mold

-Before attempting to remove outdoor black mold, it is important to take safety precautions.
-Wear protective clothing such as long-sleeved shirts, pants, gloves, and a face mask or respirator when working with mold.
-Avoid breathing in any spores that may be released during the removal process.
 The fact that the mold is outside of your home may make these precautions seem like overkill, but even outside you run the risk of exposing yourself to mold, because it's being made airborne by the cleaning process.

 The first step in removing outdoor black mold is to identify the source of moisture that caused it to grow in the first place.
 This could include damaged roof tiles, roof leaks, clogged gutters, damage to your home's exterior, poor drainage around your home’s foundation, or other water intrusions into your home’s exterior walls and siding.

-Once you have identified the source of moisture, repair it immediately before beginning any remediation efforts on the affected areas outside your home.
 Next, use a pressure washer with a cleaning solution specifically designed for killing mold spores on hard surfaces like concrete walkways and driveways, as well as wood decks and fences.
+You can use a commercial cleaning solution or you can use diluted bleach.

-For non-porous materials, use a bleach solution (1 part bleach/3 parts water) applied with a pump sprayer, followed by rinsing off with clean water from a garden hose afterward.
 Allow all treated surfaces to dry completely before proceeding further with cleanup efforts inside your home if necessary due to extensive damage from flooding or seepage through interior walls etc.

 FAQs in Relation to Black Mold Outside of House